dreamcatcher-tech/network/Inbox/2025-02-16 2130 merge with changes.md

 Set up a tip
 When pulling in multiple parents, reconcile the files and make any changes we need to in the tip.
-When it comes time to commit,
+When it comes time to commit, we just include the parent scopes we want to include as well.